Nano-Core/Nano.Templates/README.md

-# Nano.Templates
+# Nano Templates
-Template applications, covering aspects of Nano features and showing practical examples of implementations.
+Template applications, covering various aspects and features, as well as providing practical examples of how to use and apply Nano Library.